Bob Woolmer: Pakistan coach's death remembered, 10 years on

 He said he was going to leave his job, but I sensed he didn't want to announce his resignation via the media, and he kept saying he wanted to "sleep on it".

-He didn't appear downcast or stressed, and there was nothing to indicate he was not well at that moment - and certainly no sign of a severe cough which had been described by others close to him.
+He didn't seem any more downcast or stressed than any other coach, and there was nothing to indicate he was not well at that moment - and certainly no sign of a severe cough which had been described by others close to him.

 Rumours and conspiracy